Orlando City SC: Supporters

-The club has two major active supporters groups, which combine forces on game days to create "The Wall" now housed in the safe standing section: The Ruckus and The Iron Lion Firm.
-The Ruckus is the oldest of these groups founded in 2010, original formed in 2009 as the "Orlando Soccer Supporters Club" without an affiliation to any particular soccer team.
-The Iron Lion Firm separated from The Ruckus prior to the start of City's first season.

-The club also has officially recognized international fan clubs in both Brazil and the United Kingdom.
+The club's two major active supporters groups, combine forces on game days to create "The Wall", now housed in the safe standing section.
+Additionally, the club also has officially recognized international fan clubs in both Brazil and the United Kingdom.

 Rivalries

 Orlando City does not compete for any official MLS rivalry trophy.

-The club has an interstate rivalry with Inter Miami CF, currently the team's closest neighbors and only other Florida-based team in MLS.
+The club has an intrastate rivalry with Inter Miami, currently the team's closest neighbors and only other Florida-based team in MLS.
 Orlando City joined MLS in 2015 but had to wait until its sixth season to play a first interstate match against an MLS opponent following the introduction of Inter Miami as an expansion franchise in 2020.
 Unlike a lot of rivalries in Major League Soccer, there is no name for this series although several have been mooted to little to no success.
-Prior to the creation of Inter Miami, Orlando City had established a geographical rivalry with Atlanta United FC as the only two MLS clubs in the southeastern region of the United States when Atlanta joined MLS in 2017.
+Prior to the creation of Inter Miami, Orlando City had established a geographical rivalry with Atlanta United as the only two MLS clubs in the southeastern region of the United States when Atlanta joined MLS in 2017.
 From the beginning, the series has seen several fan incidents as well as player and front office animosity including both teams banning the others' supporters groups.

 Before Orlando City had obvious geographical rivalries, there were several competitive rivalries that formed, particularly with regular Eastern Conference opponents.
 New York City FC was considered an immediate de facto rival by virtue of being a fellow 2015 expansion franchise although it was felt to a lesser degree by New York City as they already had multiple close geographical rivals.
 Nevertheless, the two teams made their MLS debut against each other with 10-man Orlando rescuing a dramatic 1–1 draw in stoppage time, and used each other as a bench mark in that first campaign.
-Tensions peaked when the two teams met in the 2020 MLS Cup Playoffs, a chaotic game that saw NYCFC's season end in farcical fashion and re-established Orlando's status as a rival in the eyes of New York City fans.
+Tensions peaked when the two teams met in the 2020 MLS Cup playoffs, a chaotic game that saw NYCFC's season end in farcical fashion and re-established Orlando's status as a rival in the eyes of New York City fans.
 Some of Orlando City's most intense and controversial moments in the inaugural season occurred against Columbus Crew, leaving Orlando fans feeling aggrieved and sowed the seeds for a potential minor rivalry although more uneventful subsequent meetings quelled these early sentiments.